SMB Installer Portal

 With this option selected, the periodic dial test will be skipped if there has been a successful alarm dial since the last periodic dial test.
 If the periodic dial is skipped, the next time you can expect a periodic dial is at the configured time the next day or after the periodic dial interval, depending on how it is configured.

-9. Click OK to complete the configuration.
+10. Click SAVE to complete the configuration.

 For more information about your alarm transmitter, refer to the appropriate installation note: